PPS Number Ireland 2026: How to Apply (Appointment Required)

 1. Present your documents

-3. Provide your contact details
+3. Provide your contact details and a signature

 4. Answer questions about why you need the number

-The process typically takes 15-30 minutes.
+The appointment itself typically takes 15–30 minutes.

-Step 4: Receive your PPS number
+Step 5: Receive your PPS number

 If you need it urgently for work: